If you go the traditional publishing route, the publisher usually handles the copyright page for you.

 Does my book need an ISBN?

-• Amazon (Kindle eBook): No
+- Amazon (Kindle eBook): No ISBN required

-• Libraries and bookstores (print books): Yes
+- Libraries and bookstores (print): Yes

+Want to learn more about ISBNs and print formats?
 Check out my article on Self-Publishing Hardcover Books to learn more about ISBNs.

 Where to get an ISBN in different countries: